Model: M1-AC Low Voltage Holiday Detector

 Some operators have found that the M1/AC Holiday Detector is effective on films to 20 mills IF a wetting agent is used with water.
 Wetting agents similar to those used in developing photographic film are satisfactory.

-If inspection of paint film is to be made which lies on concrete, the ground wire must be attached to a metal structure which is imbedded in the concrete, such as a pipe or a reinforcing rod.
+If inspection of paint film is to be made which lies on concrete, the ground wire must be attached to a metal structure which is embedded in the concrete, such as a pipe or a reinforcing rod.

 4. Adjustment Bell of Signal: